Leopold, Duke of Lorraine: Duke of Lorraine

 In 1725, Leopold tried to arrange his daughter Anne Charlotte to marry the young King Louis XV, but Louis Henry, Duke of Bourbon, then prime minister, prevented a union with a descendant of the rival House of Orléans.
 Then, Élisabeth Charlotte tried to arrange her daughter's marriage to her first cousin, the recently widowed Louis, Duke of Orléans, but Louis refused.
 All proposals of marriage being either ignored or declined, Anne Charlotte later became Abbess of the monasteries Remiremont and Essen.

 In March 1729, Leopold caught a fever while walking at the Château at Ménil near Lunéville.
 He returned to Lunéville where he died on 27 March, aged 49.

 Ancestry

 Issue

-Leopold and Élisabeth Charlotte had 14 children:
+Leopold and Élisabeth Charlotte had 14 children in just 16 years: